2024 Liberal Democratic Party presidential election: Field widens as campaign intensifies

 On 6 September, former Environment Minister Shinjirō Koizumi, who had been considered a "rising star" of the LDP, officially declared his candidacy in the leadership election at a press conference.
 He pledged to introduce legislation that would legalize separate surnames for married couples, promising it would "be done within a year".
-Koizumi promised to dissolve the lower of house and call a general election "as soon as possible" if elected President and later Prime Minister.
+Koizumi promised to dissolve the lower of house and call a general election "as soon as possible" if elected president and later Prime Minister.
 He proposed holding a national referendum to determine whether or not Article 9 of the Constitution should be amended.
 His press conference also focused on regulatory and political reform; Koizumi said he would seek an LDP without factional dynamics.
 Koizumi gave his first street speech the following day in Tokyo's Ginza.

 Kono said on 6 September that a Constitutional amendment concerning Article 9 should include "collective self-defense rights" beyond clearly stating the rights of the Japan Self-Defense Forces.
 The previous day his campaign released a comprehensive policy vision, which included labor market reform, use of renewable energy, the creation of a digital safety net and lowering the age of candidacy to 18 years old.

+Yoshimasa Hayashi, pictured on 5 September with Fumio Kishida, was forced to postpone his campaign announcement to oversee his duties as Chief Cabinet Secretary.

+Several candidates began campaigning on 7 September.
+Koizumi held a stump speech in Tokyo's Ginza district, where he promised to "change the LDP, which can currently carry out reforms only to the extent permitted by industry groups and vested interests."
+Kono meanwhile a drugstore in Tokyo to tout the progress of the My Number identification card rollout.
+Kobayashi led a meeting of fellow lawmakers who supported his candidacy in Matsuyama, Ehime Prefecture.
+Seiko Noda claimed she was close to securing enough endorsements to run herschel, although her campaign materialized.

 On 9 September, Economic Security Minister Sanae Takaichi announced her second campaign for the LDP leadership, becoming the first female candidate to officially declare their candidacy.
 The following day, former Health Minister Katsunobu Katō formally announced his campaign.
 That same day, former Internal Affairs Minister Seiko Noda announced she would not run in the election and endorsed Koizumi's candidacy.
 On 11 September, Foreign Affairs Minister Yōko Kamikawa announced her candidacy.

+On 19 September, the tabloid Daily Shinchō reported that the Abe family would be supporting Kobayashi as opposed to Takaichi, who Abe supported in the 2021 election.
+The magazine claimed Abe had only supported Takaichi as a favor to former Prime Minister Yoshirō Mori.
+Several members of the former Abe faction had endorsed Kobayashi, who considered himself to be Abe's political successor.